HandsOnDataViz/book/docs/HandsOnDataViz.md

 already using to get work done.”
 Don’t fall into the familiar trap of believing that your productivity will increase if only you began to use yet another new tool.
 Mullen’s second piece of advice was: “Prefer the tool that your local co-workers use.”
-Even if different tool is objectively better, it may be outweighed by the benefits of mutual support and collaboration with people using a less-awesome application in your local setting.[5]
+Even if a different tool is objectively better, it may be outweighed by the benefits of mutual support and collaboration with people using a less-awesome application in your local setting.[5]